Design and Manufacture of the RF Power Supply and RF Transmission Line for SANAEM Project Prometheus: SPP RF Transmission Line

 \section{SPP RF Transmission Line}

-As a PoP project, SPP transmission line contains a large variety of the available components.
-3 1/8" rigid coaxial lines, full height and half height rectangular waveguides (WR2300), a flexible rectangular waveguide and their converters and adapters can be cited as examples.
-The selected rigid coaxial line dimension has 50 $\Omega$ impedance and can carry a peak power of 440 kW up to a maximum frequency of 855 MHz \cite{rigid}.
-The WR2300 series rectangular waveguides operate at a lower maximum frequency, up to 450 MHz and these can carry a maximum power of about 700 MWs.
-In whole transmission line only one component, a flexible rectangular waveguide from Mega \cite{mega}, was purchased to ease alignment of the coaxial coupler to the RFQ.
-All the other RF components were first designed using Computer Simulation Technology (CST) Microwave Studio's (MWS) Frequency Domain Solver \cite{cst} for the operating frequency of 352.2 MHz and produced locally by the manufacturers in Middle East Industry and Trade Center (OSTIM) at Ankara.
-Upon delivery, reflection ($S11$) and transmission ($S21$) characteristics were measured at the operating frequency using low power output from a vector network analyzer (VNA) \cite{network-analyzer}.
+As a PoP project, SPP transmission line contains a large variety of the available components, where 3 1/8" rigid coaxial lines, a waveguide circulator, full height and half height rectangular waveguides (WR2300), a flexible rectangular waveguide and their converters and adapters can be cited as examples (Fig.\ref{fig:block}).
+The selected rigid coaxial line has 50 $\Omega$ impedance and can carry a peak power of 440 kW, up to a maximum frequency of 855 MHz \cite{rigid}.
+The WR2300 series rectangular waveguides operate at a lower maximum frequency, up to 450 MHz and these can carry a maximum power of about 700 MW.

+In the whole transmission line only one component, a flexible rectangular waveguide from Mega \cite{mega}, was purchased to ease alignment of the coaxial coupler to the RFQ.
+All the other RF components were first designed using Computer Simulation Technology (CST) Microwave Studio's (MWS) Frequency Domain Solver \cite{cst} for the operating frequency of 352.21 MHz and produced locally by the manufacturers in Middle East Industry and Trade Center (OSTIM) in Ankara.
+With the relatively modest power requirements, the SPP RF transmission line operates in normal air and doesn't have any special isolation gas requirements.
+The maximum power capability requirement of the components is pulsed 120 kW with 0.01\% duty factor and 1 Hz repetition frequency.
+Upon delivery, reflection ($S11$) and transmission ($S21$) characteristics of the components were measured at the operating frequency using low power output from a vector network analyzer (VNA) \cite{network-analyzer}.
+Lastly, the high power tests were performed with the RF PSU and the whole RF transmission line.